Transformation: Bringing Innovation to Indian MedTech Companies

 Transitioning Towards Innovation

 To confront the huge shortfall of healthcare services in India, medical technology must be used effectively.
 The Indian medical technology sector is in its infancy, with very little indigenous manufacturing.
-In fact, imports continue to play a major for a sizable portion of the current 4.5 billion USD medical technology market.
-However, this does not limit its future prospects, as the sector is rapidly expanding.
+Imports continue to play a major for a sizable portion of the current $4.5 Bn medical technology market.
+However, this does not limit its prospects, as the sector is rapidly expanding.

 However, there is a clear difference between how medical devices are used in India and the West.
 As a result, global medical device companies would need to understand India's healthcare infrastructure, socioeconomic patterns, contextual needs, and existing stereotypes that drive the use of medical devices.